Nipun0724/toc-lstm-scheduling/paper.typ

 === Resource Utilization

-The resource utilization metrics in  provide insight into the operational efficiency of each scheduler.
+The resource utilization metrics in @fig:utilization provide insight into the operational efficiency of each scheduler.
 Contrary to expectations, the less effective RR scheduler uses less CPU (*65.11%*) and network (*48.49%*) on average than the TOC models.
 This decreased utilisation is a symptom of system chaos rather than efficiency; the scheduler wastes a lot of time rejecting tasks that it is unable to place, which results in idle resources amid the overload.

 The TOC and AI+TOC schedulers maintain a higher and more productive level of resource utilization (Avg.
 CPUs of *79.11%* and *81.61%*, respectively).
 This demonstrates the TOC's fundamental idea, that the system can keep its resources working on value-adding tasks (processing tasks) rather than wasting them or thrashing them by safeguarding the constraint and maintaining a smooth workflow.